open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/quality-and-observability/profiler/index.md

 `INTEGER-RANGE`
 - `Start Range`: the start of the range (inclusive)
 - `End Range`: the end of the range (inclusive)

+### 5. Updating Profiler setting at the platform level
+The behavior of the profiler can be configured at the platform level.
+Navigating to `Settings > Preferences > Profiler Configuration` you will find settings to adjust the behavior of the profiler.

+{% image
+  src="/images/v1.4/features/ingestion/workflows/profiler/profiler-global-configuration.png"
+  alt="table profile global settings" caption="table profile global settings"
+ /%}

+**Disabling All Metric Computation for a Data Type** Select the data type you want to disable all metric for.
+Then toggle disable on.
+When running the profiler all metric computation will be skipped for the data type.

+{% image
+  src="/images/v1.4/features/ingestion/workflows/profiler/disable-metric-computation.png"
+  alt="table profile global settings" caption="table profile global settings"
+ /%}

+**Disabling Specific Metric Computation for a Data Type** Select the data type you want to disable a metric for.
+Then in the `Metric Type` section select the metric you to compute (or unselect the ones you don't want to compute).
+When running the profiler the unselected metric will not be computed.

+{% image
+  src="/images/v1.4/features/ingestion/workflows/profiler/disable-specific-metric-computation.png"
+  alt="table profile global settings" caption="table profile global settings"
+ /%}

 ## YAML Configuration